saikrishnayadav764/Bookstore_Management_API/README.md

-# Bookstore Management Application
+# Travel Diary Platform Applicatio

-The Bookstore Management Application is a Flask-based system designed to manage and store books securely.
-It offers functionalities to create, read, update, and delete books via a RESTful API.
+Travel Diary Platform Application is a Node-based system designed to manage and store travel entries securely.
+It offers functionalities to create, read, update, and delete travel entries via a RESTful API.

 ## Table of Contents